In the last week of June I made use of the regained freedom to travel to visit the Slovak Paradise (Slovenský raj) for the second time in this year.

-I was surprised that it was so cheap after all.
-Maintaining the infrastructure and cleaning up lost items and waste from hikers, as well as protecting the unique nature seem quite expensive endeavors in this small but rich Slovakian national park.
+Not much money in my opinion.
+Maintaining the infrastructure and cleaning up lost items and waste from hikers, as well as protecting the unique nature seem costly endeavors in this small but rich Slovakian national park.

-And there is a lot of infrastructure in the Suchá Belá ravine to make it a safe hiking and climbing experience for visitors: long metal ladders, metal attachments like steps, handles and ropes, wooden planks and further wooden supports of various sizes and shape (hopefully recognizable on the pictures).
+And there is quite a lot of infrastructure in the Suchá Belá ravine, making it a fairly safe hiking and climbing environment for visitors: long metal ladders, metal attachments like steps, handles and ropes, wooden planks and further wooden supports of various sizes and shape (hopefully recognizable on the pictures).

 One has to be attentive not to walk the ravine in the opposite direction in any case.
 That would not only be very dangerous for the hiker himself, but also for other visitors.
 So turning back is not possible, a certain fitness and familiarity with balancing in heights mandatory (and proper hiking shoes of course).

-The map on my phone (mapy.cz) told me accurately where I was allowed to walk and where not, so I highly recommend downloading this or a similar app before you set off for a trip.
+The map on my phone told me accurately where I was allowed to walk and where not, so I highly recommend downloading an app like mapy.cz before you set off for a trip.

-I spotted also a few rather rare animals like the pictured fire salamander, this one was swimming lazily below a big rock formation and a cascade.
+Along the way I spotted a few rather rare animals like the pictured fire salamander, this one was swimming lazily below a big rock formation and a cascade.
 I can’t remember seeing such a strange creature ever before.

-The whole tour, which I had chosen to be circular, lead me after finishing the green marked trail over a yellow and later a red marked path back to Podlesok.
+The whole tour, which I had chosen to be circular, led me after finishing the green marked trail over a yellow and later a red marked path back to Podlesok.

 There are many variations possible, of course.
-For this tour one has to plan around four hours.
+For this tour you have to calculate around four hours.